zacgwennap/zacgwennap.github.io/index.md

 description: "Welcome to my personal portfolio website.
 Explore my projects, skills, and experience."
 ---

-# About
+## About
 Hello!
 My name is Zac Gwennap, a Mechanical Engineer interested in additive manufacturing, design, and robotics.

 ## Who I Am
 I recently graduated from the University of California, Berkeley in 2024 with a degree in Mechanical Engineering.
-My past experience includes being an intern at [NASA Headquarters](https://www.nasa.gov/stem-content/x-59-3d-printing/) and working as an undergraduate researcher at the [Additive Manufacturing and Metamaterials (AMML) Lab](https://www.raynexzheng.com/) for over two years.
+My past experience includes being an <a href="https://www.nasa.gov/stem-content/x-59-3d-printing/" target="_blank">intern at NASA Headquarters</a> and working as an undergraduate researcher at the <a href="https://www.raynexzheng.com/" target="_blank">Additive Manufacturing and Metamaterials (AMML) Lab</a> for over two years.

 Outside of work, you will find me rock climbing and designing 3D printers!